Every kitchen has a bunch of handy tools and utensils that can instantly save a cooking emergency.

 By the next morning, your cookware will be as good as new.

-Your last option is to simply replace the pan with a new one and look after it well.
+Your last option is to replace the pan with a new one and look after it well.

-Although the above two hacks should work fairly well, if you think the damage is irreparable, then it’s better to invest in new non-stick cookware.
+Although the above two hacks should work fairly well, if you think the damage is irreparable, it’s better to invest in new non-stick cookware.

 How to Extend the Life of Your Non-Stick Pan